-Sustainability in the supply chain is of major importance to Tamura Europe Limited, not least because it enables the company to minimise risks and comply with external requirements.
+Sustainability in the supply chain is of major importance to Tamura-Europe Limited, not least because it enables the company to minimise risks and comply with external requirements.
 These requirements are defined within the company "Supplier code of conduct for suppliers and Third-party intermediaries".

 Procurement must ensure that suppliers accept the Code of Conduct and do not dissent from it.
-Adhering to it will become part of Tamura Europe Limited general terms and conditions and therefore a contractual obligation for our suppliers.
+Adhering to it will become part of Tamura-Europe Limited general terms and conditions and therefore a contractual obligation for our suppliers.
+The Tamura Group has established revised procurement guidelines in June 2023 to promote CSR initiatives throughout the supply chain and ask for the understanding and cooperation of our suppliers with regard to CSR procurement in the future.